 You can just zip from the bottom up.
-These pajamas also have built in mittens to prevent face scratching.
-You’ll notice that there aren’t any footies on these pajamas so if that’s something you value, you can just add socks.
+These pajamas also have built in mittens to prevent face scratching AND footies with grip for when your little one learns to walk.

 This is something I regret not getting because this would have been particularly handy at night or when it’s slightly chilly in the baby’s room.